 Flowers are starting to appear for sale in the garden centers—and that means pansies.
 Get to know this old-fashioned “flower with a face” and discover 10 different varieties!

-Often gardeners overlook pansies as being temporary "throw-away" plants but most are actually half-hardy annuals meaning you should get at least two seasons of bloom from them.
-Plant breeders have been working to make them not only larger flowered but longer lasting and more heat- and cold- tolerant.
+Often, gardeners overlook pansies as being temporary “throw-away” plants, but most are actually half-hardy annuals, which means that you should get at least two seasons of bloom from them.
+Plant breeders have been working to make them not only larger flowered, but also longer lasting, more heat tolerant, and more cold tolerant.

 ‘Dynamite’ and ‘Springtime’ will blossom all winter in southern locales.